rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- It all depends on the context.
-I will take down notes where criticisms are constructive as part of learning and continue upskilling to prevent further consequences.
-Otherwise, I will document the issue and report it to the management to seek a peaceful resolution when the situation becomes irrepressible.
+- I choose my poison **wisely**.
+I pick whichever is constructive to improve on and drop a **note verbale** to seek a peaceful resolution only if the situation becomes irrepressible.

 #### **How do you deal with pressure or stressful situations?**